 - How Madeline fell in love with storytelling and Greek mythology at a young age (0:30)

-- The story of how Madeline fell in love with Circe and found the inspiration for her newest novel (11:20)
+- How Madeline fell in love with Circe and found the inspiration for her newest novel (11:20)

-- The steps Madeline took to flush out Circe as an independent and strong female character (12:30)
+- The steps Madeline took to flesh out Circe as an independent and strong female character (12:30)

 - A peek into Madeline’s research process for The Song of Achilles and Circe (18:00)